open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[1]:** `net.protocol.version` refers to the version of the protocol used and might be different from the protocol client's version.
 If the HTTP client used has a version of `0.27.2`, but sends HTTP version `1.1`, this attribute should be set to `1.1`.

-**[2]:** If different than `inet` and if any of `server.nat.address` or `client.address` are set.
-Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.nat.address` and `client.address` if `net.sock.family` is not set.
+**[2]:** If different than `inet` and if any of `server.socket.address` or `client.socket.address` are set.
+Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `server.socket.address` and `client.socket.address` if `net.sock.family` is not set.
 This is to support instrumentations that follow previous versions of this document.

 **[3]:** Usually represents a proxy or intermediary domain name.